A Look Back at Towson Athletics

 Former Oriole Assumes Command

 Baseball can trace its history back into the 1930s.
 The program moved to Division I in 1980 with Bill Hunter, former Baltimore Orioles third base coach and manager of the Texas Rangers, as its skipper.
 In 1988, current coach Mike Gottlieb took over the program.
 With future Montreal Expo Chris Nabholz on the mound, the Tigers presented their first-year coach with an East Coast Conference championship and a first-ever trip to the NCAA Tournament.
 Three years later, the Tigers won the ECC title again for a second NCAA berth.
-Since then, Towson has been league runner up four times.
+Towson won its first CAA title in 2013 and returned to the NCAA Tournament for the third time.

 Gottlieb continues to coach the squad and reached his 600th career win in March 2011 against Central Connecticut.
 Fourteen of his players have been selected in the Major League Baseball amateur draft.